Nahariyah

 (d) Roman road:

-Along Via Maris, the main ancient north-south road, a section of the Roman road passed through the town.
+Along Via Maris, the main ancient north-south road, a section of the Roman road passed through the town, about 400M from the shore.
 In Nahariyah a milestone was found (numbered 307, or mile 7 from Acre-Ptolemais).

 " IMP[ERATOR] NER[ONI] CAESARI COL[ONIA] PTOL[EMAIS] VETER[ANORUM] VICI NEA COM[E] ET GEDURA".

-It is dedicated to Nero caesar (54-68AD), by the Roman veterans in the Acre Colony (Col ptolemais).
-It indicates the road connected two towns: "New village" (maybe Shavey Zion) and Gedro (a site near Kefar Bialik, where via Maris splits).
+The tablet is dedicated to Nero Caesar (54-68AD), by the Roman veterans in the Acre Colony (Col Ptolemais).
+It indicates the road connected two towns: “New village” (maybe Shavey Zion, where two milestones were found) and Gedro (a site near Kefar Bialik, where via Maris splits).

 Etymology (behind the name):